x-zang/x-zang.github.io/_pages/about.md

 My research interest is in developing algorithms and methodologies for transcriptome bioinformatics research.
 My current project focuses on allele-specific transcript assembly.
 We developed methods to directly decompose the splice-graph and an ILP formulation to solve this problem.

-# Research Projects
-## Allele-specific transcript assembly
+# Research Projects<br/>Allele-specific transcript assembly
 We developed a novel data structure and an ILP formulation for allele-specific assembly problem.